BrianMwevi/quotes-app/README.md

 ##### Description
-A webapp that enables users to signup, login, create, like, dislike and delete quotes.
+A responsive webapp that enables users to post and read quotes

-## Technologies Used
+## Behaviour Driven Development
 The user is able to:
 * Signup to the app
 * Login to the app